Jump to content

 The Green Pioneer is the world's first green ammonia dual-powered vessel.

-This 75-metre vessel a game-changer in the push for zero-emissions shipping.
-Bypassing transitional fuels like biofuels and liquefied natural gases, it’s a bold step toward cutting fossil fuels from the maritime supply chain.
+This 75-metre vessel bypasses transitional fuels like biofuels and liquefied natural gases by converting standard engines to run on a green ammonia mix.
+It's a game-changer in the push to cut fossil fuels from the maritime supply chain.

-Successfully completed first ammonia fuel transfer in March 2024 in Singapore.
+Successfully completed the first ammonia fuel transfer in March 2024 in Singapore.

 • Engine Innovation